-- Expanded participation in the Pass2Class program, which offers free bus passes to students at the beginning of the year.
-The program had its biggest year ever distributing bus passes to 1,591 students in West Contra Costa County. - Expanded participation in the Try Transit program, which offers \$25 preloaded Clipper cards to commuters and college students.
-The program, had 967 participants, by far the best year since the start of the pandemic and nearly double the previous year's numbers. - Continued to offer the Summer Bike Challenge and the Winter Walk Challenge, which encourages families to bicycle and walk, respectively, to various locations around their community for fun and prizes in all five West County cities.
-511cc.org/sbc - Introduced a new digital incentive program, Take 10, for long distance bus lines, including AC Transit Transbay and SolTrans "out-of-county" services.
-The program provides 10 free trips on these bus lines.
+- Distributed free bus passes to 1,180 students in West Contra Costa County as part of the Pass2Class program. - Expanded participation in the Try Transit program, which offers \$25 preloaded Clipper cards to commuters and college students.
+The program had 1072 participants which was the best year since the start of the pandemic. - Continued to offer the Summer Bike Challenge and the Winter Walk Challenge, which encourages families to bicycle and walk, respectively, to various locations around their community for fun and prizes in all five West County cities.
+511cc.org/sbc - Created a new digital incentive program, "Take 10", for long distance bus lines, including AC Transit Transbay and SolTrans "out-of-county" services. - Allocated \$185,000 in Air District funds for bicycle path improvements to the El Cerrito Del Norte Complete Streets Project after a review of competitive applications.